 This weapon is the standard issue for the Norwegian Armed Forces and has been selected to replace the FAMAS for the French Armed Forces.

-7. The FAMAS assault rifle is very popular
+7. The FAMAS assault rifle is a very popular rifle model

 Design company and country of origin: Manufacture d'Armes de Saint-Étienne (MAS) - France